2. Loading clouds and other entities from files

 If you want to know if a coordinate shift has been applied when loading an object, and the value of the shift, see Getting the shift value below.

-For all the examples below, we can use the files generated by autotests (see here for Linux or there for Windows.
+For all the examples below, we can use the files generated by autotests (see here for Linux or there for Windows or there for macOs.
 These files are, by default, in the subdirectory CloudComPy/Data of your Home.
 Let’s start by changing the working directory for your HOME.

 os.chdir(os.path.expanduser("~"))